Hungry baby starfishes eat each other to survive

 A wireless system has appeared that helps paralyzed

-William & Mary is a public research university in Williamsburg, Virginia, USA.
+William & Mary is a public research university in Williamsburg, Virginia, United States.